gdomenech98/codechallenge-be/STEPS.md

 - Not created a CRUD API to create accounts, can do it through running tests, or with mongo GUI available at `http:localhost:8081/db/db/accounts`.
 User and password for mongodb GUI are
 `user:changeme` located over `ME_CONFIG_BASICAUTH_USERNAME` and `ME_CONFIG_BASICAUTH_PASSWORD` respectively, configured at docker-compose.dev.yml

-# Todo:
+# Possible improvements:
 - Fix warning `A worker process has failed to exit gracefully...`` at test `should be able to perform TRANSFER operation` in `operationsService.spec.ts`
-- Refactor operations Service spec to do isolated testing on each "it"
-- Could improve production environments to optimize container sizes/resources
+- Could improve production environments to optimize docker container sizes/resources
 - dev and prod share ports, could change it to have different ports in prod and dev.
 - Add regex to jest config to avoid jest from executing tests at /dist
+- Operations in accounts/transacitons should be atomic, and reverse if any of the operation steps fails.